 Paperless Post has many invitation options that can accommodate you on this.

 Again, while some people will love your selection of flowers and colors, others may not.
-If you know some of your guests have allergies to certain plants or flora, that why sit them at a table that might make them uncomfortable.
+If you know some of your guests have allergies to certain plants or flora, then why sit them at a table that might make them uncomfortable?